GXYM/TextBPN/README.md

 ```
 sh eval.sh
 ```
-The details in a are as follows:
+The details are as follows:
 ```
 #!/bin/bash
 ##################### Total-Text ###################################